 Weight must be in compliance with the Delaware State Police weight chart or maximum allowed body fat percentage.
 (View Weight Standards and other important recruiting documents)

 Visual acuity can be no worse than 20/40 in each eye, uncorrected, and must be corrected to 20/20 with glasses or gas permeable contacts; or no worse than 20/200 in each eye uncorrected and must be corrected to 20/20 with soft contacts lenses only.
-Normal color vision and normal depth perception are required.
+The applicant shall have the ability to distinguish between the colors of red, green and amber; shall have normal depth perception and no pathology of the eyes.

 To perform the job of Trooper successfully, an individual must be able to perform essential job duties satisfactorily.
 Consistent with the Americans with Disabilities Act (ADA), the Delaware State Police will provide reasonable accommodation when requested by a qualified applicant or employee with a disability, unless such accommodation would cause an undue hardship.
 If reasonable accommodation is needed, please contact Lieutenant Kristin Willard, Assistant Director of Human Resources, at (302) 672-5481 or via email at Kristin.Willard@delaware.gov.
 To request an auxiliary aid or service, please call (302) 739-5458.
 TDD users should call the Delaware Relay Service number (800) 232-5460 for assistance.